magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 ```

 In particular, at this point you should **pull the most recent `magpiemodel:develop` branch
 into your repository**.
-This ensures that your changes are already embedded into the current `magpiemodel:develop`
+This ensures that your changes are already embedded into the current
-branch and will streamline the process of testing your innovations and later merging them into the `magpiemodel:develop` branch.
+`magpiemodel:develop` branch and will streamline the process of testing your innovations and
+later merging them.

 ---